landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 *Responsible Parties:* Rick Rogers will control access to the meteorological dataset, Sam Singer will control access to the bird survey, Wallace Williams will control access to the water quality dataset, and Diane Dunning will control access to the wetland interviews, Bethany Barnard will control access to the maps.

 **Protection of sensitive and protected data:** responsible for complying with applicable laws and regulations, institutional policies, and ethical principles governing the conduct of human subjects research, sensitive and protected data.
 *Responsible Parties:* Diane Dunning will protect the identifiable version of the wetlands survey dataset.
-The other datasets do not contain sensitive data  !! person who write the IRB, questions
+The OSU IRB approved protocols are listed in the R drive in the admin folder.
+Questions about these protocols or the protection of sensitive data should be directed to Diane Dunning.
+The other datasets do not contain sensitive data that needs protecting.

 **Software creation and maintenance:** responsible for the creation, design, and installation of a software products and maintenance of the system (software update, error correction, enhancement of existing features).
-*Responsible Parties:* Martha Marien will produce and maintain the software associated with the meteorological dataset
+*Responsible Parties:* Martha Marien will produce and maintain the software associated with the meteorological dataset.

 **Instrumentation maintenance:** responsible for conducting tasks related to instruments such as installation, calibration, testing, and performing maintenance of instrumentation equipment.
-*Responsible Parties:* Martha Marien will maintain weather station which collects the meteorological data
+*Responsible Parties:* Martha Marien will maintain weather station which collects the meteorological data.

 **Data collection/ data generation:** responsible for data collection and creation, data entry, information processing, manipulation, and data generation.
 *Responsible Parties:* Martha Marien will make sure the meteorological data is generating from the station.
 Sam Singer will conduct the bird survey on the northern bank, Arthur Chapman will conduct the bird survey on southern bank.
 Patrick Pullman will collect water samples at sites 1-7 and Cathy Thompson will collect water samples at sites 8-17.
 Barbra Hubble will conduct all in person interviews about the use of the Brian Booth Wetlands.